finos/common-domain-model/documentation/source/documentation.rst

 Business Event
 """"""""""""""

 This attribute specifies the business event that the workflow step is meant to generate.
-This attribute is optional because the workflow may require a number of interim steps before the state-transition embedded within the business event becomes effective, so the business event does not exist yet in those steps.
+It is optional because the workflow may require a number of interim steps before the state-transition embedded within the business event becomes effective, so the business event does not exist yet in those steps.
 The business event attribute is typically associated to the final step in the workflow.

 (*To be completed: clearing example*)

 Proposed Instruction
 """"""""""""""""""""

 This attribute allows to specify any additional input, other than the current trade state, that is required to generate the state-transition.
-This attribute is also optional because typically applicable to the early step of a workflow, when instructions for a new business event are being proposed and the event is not effective yet.
+It is also optional because typically applicable to the early step of a workflow, when instructions for a new business event are being proposed and the event is not effective yet.
 Validation components are in place to check that the ``businessEvent`` and ``proposedInstruction`` attributes are mutually exclusive.

 (*To be completed: allocation example*)

 Previous Workflow Step
 """"""""""""""""""""""

 This attribute, which is provided as a reference, allows to define the lineage between steps in a workflow.
-This is used to provide an audit trail for a business event, where the various steps leading to that business event can be traced back.
+It is used to provide an audit trail for a business event, which can trace back the various steps leading to that business event being triggered.

 Action
 """"""

-The ``action`` enumeration qualification specifies whether the event is a new one or a correction or cancellation of a prior one.
+The action enumeration qualification specifies whether the event is a new one or a correction or cancellation of a prior one.

 Message Information
 """""""""""""""""""